NET Ministries of Canada: Beginnings

 In 1980 NET's founder, Mark Berchem, through CYC organized eighteen high school youth retreats around southern Minnesota.
 Young adults traveled in a van giving these retreats over a three-week period in January.
 The following January three teams of youth were sent to Winona, Minnesota, Fargo, North Dakota, and Sioux Falls, South Dakota.
 In 1981 these missions extended to a full year commitment.
 In 1982 the acronym NET (standing for National Evangelization Team) became name of this movement, inspired by Mark 1:17 and Luke 5:4.

 CYC closed in 1989 and NET was incorporated as a nonprofit corporation under the Archbishop of St. Paul and Minneapolis.
 In 1988 NET teams first travelled and gave retreats in Canada.
 In 1994, the sister organization, NET Ministries of Canada, was established by James Mikulasik and came under the ecclesiastical vigilance of the archbishop of Ottawa.

 In August 2001, along with traveling retreat teams, NET Canada started a parish-based program in which a team of young adults minister in a parish instead of travelling.
 NET Canada helped establish NET Ireland as an autonomous organization.
 NET Ministries of Canada is governed by a Board of directors currently made up of ten members.
-Most Rev. Terrence Prendergast, S.J. of the Roman Catholic Archdiocese of Ottawa is the chairman of the board.

-NET Canada's work
+Work

 NET Canada's evangelical efforts span across Canada, and Ireland, as well as working closely with NET USA and NET Australia.
 In a year NET Canada leads over 300 retreats in 32 dioceses across Canada from British Columbia to Newfoundland.
 NET team members will pray with hundreds of host families and will minister to 25,000 youth in Canada.
 Since 1994 NET Canada has proclaimed the Gospel to over 160,000 youth.
-Les equipes NET is the French program with a team that travels conducting retreats in Quebec and across Canada.